convox/docs/docs/reference/rack-parameters/NLBPreserveClientIP.md

 ### Incompatibility with customer InstanceSecurityGroup

-Racks that set [InstanceSecurityGroup](/reference/rack-parameters/InstanceSecurityGroup) to a customer-managed security group cannot enable `NLBPreserveClientIP=Yes` through Convox — the CloudFormation stack cannot attach ingress rules to an SG Convox does not own.
+Racks that set [InstanceSecurityGroup](/reference/rack-parameters/InstanceSecurityGroup) to a customer-managed security group cannot enable `NLBPreserveClientIP=Yes` through Convox, because the CloudFormation stack cannot attach ingress rules to an SG Convox does not own.
 The validator rejects the change:

 ```text
 cannot enable NLBPreserveClientIP on a rack with a customer-supplied